lubuntu-team/manual/source/index.rst

 Contact Us
 ----------

 Do you have questions?
 Want to get involved?
-Take a look at our official website at `Lubuntu.me <https://lubuntu.me>`_ where you can find `the Lubuntu blog <https://lubuntu.me/blog/>`_, `ways to get in contact with us <https://lubuntu.me/links/>`_, and `our Phabricator instance <https://phab.lubuntu.me/>`_ where we do most of the Lubuntu development.
+Take a look at our official website at `Lubuntu.me <https://lubuntu.me>`_ where you can find `the Lubuntu blog <https://lubuntu.me/blog/>`_, `the Lubuntu discourse `https://discourse.lubuntu.me/`_, `ways to get in contact with us <https://lubuntu.me/links/>`_, and `our Phabricator instance <https://phab.lubuntu.me/>`_ where we do most of the Lubuntu development.

 Thank you!
 ----------